-- 1. The TIPR rubric is completed in LiveText at the end of the first assignment or the end of the 7.5 weeks of a full-semester assignment at one student teaching site, as well as at the end of the second assignment or 15.0 weeks.
-(Paper versions of the TIPR are included in this handbook for informational purposes.) - 2.
+- 1. The TIPR rubric is completed in Tk20 at the end of the first assignment or the end of the 7.5 weeks of a full-semester assignment at one student teaching site, as well as at the end of the second assignment or 15.0 weeks.
+(Paper versions of the TIPR are included in this handbook for informational purposes only.
+All evaluations must be completed in Tk20.) - 2.
 The Candidate, Cooperating Teacher, and University Faculty Member complete the TIPR independently. - 3.
-For the TIPR rubric, please click on the circle "○" next to the level of performance that you think the Candidate has demonstrated (i.e., 3 = Exemplary, 2 = Superior, 1 = Satisfactory, 0 = Unsatisfactory, and NA = Not Applicable, Insufficient Basis for Judgment).
+For the TIPR rubric, please click on the circle " $\circ$ " next to the level of performance that you think the Candidate has demonstrated (i.e., 3 = Exemplary, 2 = Superior, 1 = Satisfactory, 0 = Unsatisfactory, and NA = Not Applicable, Insufficient Basis for Judgment).
 These ratings show the quality of performance on the performance indicators for the Unit outcomes.
 The rating of Exemplary should be reserved to highlight exceptional strengths. - 4.
 At a joint conference, discuss the ratings and the justifications for or explanations of them.
-Make adjustments in the ratings where they are warranted and modify the justifications and explanations in the comments as needed.
+If needed, make adjustments in the ratings where they are warranted and modify the justifications and explanations in the comments.
 Set plans for improvements.
-(Please note that faculty members can manage their data in LiveText to make changes.
-Contact Mary Byrnes, LiveText Coordinator, or Mary Tygh, Assessment Specialist for details.) - 5.
+(Modifications to submitted TIPRs can be made in Tk20.
+Please contact Noni Kline, the Tk20 Administrator, at Tk20@wcupa.edu or 610-738-0518 for details.
+In addition, you can refer to the WCU Tk20 website at https://wcupa.edu/\academics/coe/tk20.aspx.) - 5.
 Comments should be completed for each half.
 Record comments as needed and appropriate to the performance.
-Report justifications and explanations in term of behaviors rather than value judgments such as "good lesson." - 6.
-Faculty members can request TIPR reports from the Assessment Office.
+Report justifications and explanations in term of behaviors rather than value judgments such as "good lesson."